williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 import React, { Component } from 'react';
 import { BrowserRouter as Router, Route } from 'react-router-dom';
-import SecureRoute from './SecureRoute';
 import Home from './Home';
 import Login from './Login';
 import Callback from './Callback';
-import Protected from './Protected';

 class App extends Component {
   render() {